StephenFisher1988/PasswordGenerator/README.md

     - Passwords are saved to a list that can be viewed from within the application

 Planned updates:

-    - Add a "Delete" button to delete entries

     - Add hashing to generated passwords for security